aklivity/zilla-docs/src/how-tos/quickstart/index.md

 The Zilla MQTT Kafka Proxy manages MQTT client connections and messages through Kafka topics.

-1. Open the [Zilla - MQTT Kafka proxy](https://aklivity-zilla.postman.co/workspace/2597b841-0ff7-4abe-878c-8a43b99e49af) Postman collection in the Postman Desktop client.
+1. Open the [MQTT Kafka proxy](https://aklivity-zilla.postman.co/workspace/2597b841-0ff7-4abe-878c-8a43b99e49af) Postman collection in the Postman Desktop client.
 1. Open the [mqtt-messages](http://34.48.98.66/kafka/ui/clusters/zilla-quickstart-kafka/all-topics/mqtt-messages) Kafka topic, which will have all of the MQTT messages sent to the broker.
 1. Connect to the broker with the `Pub/Sub` request.
 Send one of the saved messages, or you can send any message on any MQTT topic.
 Subscribe to topics in the **Topics** tab.
 1. Observe the MQTT Broker messages on the Kafka topics with your message in the `body` and the MQTT topic as the `key`.